openedx/edx-documentation/en_us/shared/exercises_tools/multiple_choice.rst

 when they submit an answer, as in the following example.

 .. image:: ../../../shared/building_and_running_chapters/Images/multiple_choice_feedback.png
- :alt: Image of multiple choice feedback with the standard label.
+ :alt: Multiple choice feedback with the standard label.
  :width: 600

 You can configure the problem to override the default labels.
 For example, you can configure a custom label for a specific wrong answer.

 .. image:: ../../../shared/building_and_running_chapters/Images/multiple_choice_feedback_custom_label.png
- :alt: Image of multiple choice feedback with a custom label.
+ :alt: Multiple choice feedback with a custom label.
  :width: 600

 .. note::